fuzzylabs/fuzzy-run-challenge/README.md

 Runners run along a route of their choosing for a _fixed duration of time_: `120` seconds.
 The winner is whoever covers the most _distance_ in the allowed time.

-To make the data easier to deal with, runners stand still for a short period pf time just before they begin running, and again after they stop.
+To make the data easier to deal with, runners stand still for a short period of time just before they begin running, and again after they stop.

 ## Challenges